-(1) Treatment of Combatants.
-During a war, the treatment of combatants is governed by the law of war, the 1949 Geneva Conventions, and relevant HN and US domestic laws.

-(2) Treatment of Insurgents.
+- Treatment of Combatants.
+During a war, the treatment of combatants is governed by the law of war, the 1949 Geneva Conventions, and relevant HN and US domestic laws. - Treatment of Insurgents.
 For insurgents held in US military custody, US policy requires and directs humane care and treatment from the moment they are detained until they are released or repatriated.
 This policy also applies to all detained or interned personnel.
 In combating an insurgency, defenders must accord humane treatment to any civilians involved and scrupulously observe the law to demonstrate US Government concern for individuals.

-(3) Treatment of Prisoners.
+- Treatment of Prisoners.
 The treatment of EPWs is governed by the 1949 Geneva Conventions.
-Whether captives are entitled to EPW status will be determined in accordance with the rules and procedures of the Geneva Conventions.

-(4) Protection of Noncombatants.
+Whether captives are entitled to EPW status will be determined in accordance with the rules and procedures of the Geneva Conventions. - Protection of Noncombatants.
 These responsibilities under the law of war are especially applicable in or near bases in the rear area.
 In addition to taking measures to avoid civilian casualties during combat operations, commanders have a special responsibility to safeguard the US and HN civilians employed in support of base missions.
 Civilian protection from enemy threats must take a high priority in base defense and security plans.

 e.
 Rules of Engagement.
 ROE are directives issued by competent military authority that delineate the circumstances under which US forces will initiate or continue combat engagement with other forces.

-Theater combatant commanders establish ROE based upon guidance provided by the National Command Authorities (NCA) through the Chairman of the Joint Chiefs of Staff.
+Geographic combatant commanders establish ROE based upon guidance provided by the National Command Authorities through the Chairman of the Joint Chiefs of Staff (CJCS).
+CJCS Instruction 3121.01, "Standing Rules of Engagement for US Forces," should also be consulted.